darkwire/darkwire-client/README.md

 # Darkwire Client

-This is the client for Darkwire.io.
-You need to run the server in order for this client to work.
+This is the client for Darkwire.
+It requires [darkwire-server](https://github.com/seripap/darkwire-server) in order to run.

 ## Dev